-When you become a member of the Society of Mayflower Descendants in the State of Rhode Island and Providence Plantations, established in 1901, you also become a member of the General Society of Mayflower Descendants, established in 1897.
+When you become a member of the Society of Mayflower Descendants in the State of Rhode Island and Providence Plantations (SMDRI), established in 1901, you also become a member of the General Society of Mayflower Descendants (GSMD), established in 1897.

 To become a member, you must prove that you are a descendant of one or more of the passengers aboard the Mayflower, the ship that landed in Plymouth, New England, in December of 1620.
 The fifty-one Mayflower passengers known to have descendants living today are: